fpsvogel/learn-ruby/README.md

 - **Performance:**
   - [ ] 💲[The Complete Guide to Rails Performance](https://www.railsspeed.com/)
   - [ ] 💲[The Ruby on Rails Performance Apocrypha](https://www.speedshop.co/2021/01/14/announcing-apocrypha.html)
-- **Codebases to study:** These are Rails projects that I've seen mentioned more than once as good examples to learn from.
+- <a name="codebases"></a>**Codebases to study:** These are Rails projects that I've seen mentioned more than once as good examples to learn from.
 For lots more open-source Rails projects, see [Real World Rails](https://github.com/eliotsykes/real-world-rails) (and [how to search through it](https://www.hexdevs.com/posts/massive-list-of-open-source-ruby-on-rails-applications-you-can-use-as-a-reference/)) and [Awesome Ruby and Rails Open Source Apps](https://github.com/asyraffff/Open-Source-Ruby-and-Rails-Apps).
   - [ ] [github.com/thoughtbot/upcase](https://github.com/thoughtbot/upcase)
   - [ ] [github.com/alphagov/whitehall](https://github.com/alphagov/whitehall)
   - [ ] [github.com/houndci/hound](https://github.com/houndci/hound)